cmu-phil/tetrad-manual-rtd/docs/algorithms/pc.md

 ## Historical Notes

-The **PC algorithm** is one of the foundational achievements in modern causal discovery.
+The **PC algorithm** was one of the original “Tetrad” algorithms and has been implemented and studied widely.
 Its development unfolded across three major milestones:

 1. **Spirtes & Glymour (1991)**
-   *"An Algorithm for Fast Recovery of Sparse Causal Graphs"*
+   *“An Algorithm for Fast Recovery of Sparse Causal Graphs”*
-   This technical report introduced the first version of the algorithm.
-It established the key insight that conditional independence information can prune a fully connected graph efficiently under sparsity assumptions.
+   Introduced the first version of the algorithm and established the key insight that conditional independence information can efficiently prune a fully connected graph under sparsity assumptions.

 2. **Spirtes, Glymour & Scheines (1993)**
-   *"Causation, Prediction, and Search" (1st edition)*
+   *Causation, Prediction, and Search (1st edition)*
-   The algorithm was refined and extended, including clearer statements of assumptions, correctness proofs, and the introduction of what later became known as the **FAS** (Fast Adjacency Search) phase.
+   Refined and extended the algorithm, with clearer statements of assumptions, correctness proofs, and the introduction of what later became known as the **FAS** (Fast Adjacency Search) phase.

 3. **Spirtes, Glymour & Scheines (2000)**
-   *"Causation, Prediction, and Search" (2nd edition)*
+   *Causation, Prediction, and Search (2nd edition)*
-   This edition formalized PC in its modern form.
-Meek’s 1995 orientation rules were incorporated, establishing the now-standard procedure of:
+   Formalized PC in its modern form.
+Meek’s 1995 orientation rules were incorporated, establishing the now-standard procedure of
-    - adjacency pruning via conditional independence, followed by
+   (i) adjacency pruning via conditional independence, followed by
-    - propagation of orientations via sound and complete rules.
+   (ii) propagation of orientations via sound and complete rules.

 ### Why PC is historically important